Bryan-0/HTML-Calculator/README.md

 # HTML-Calculator
-This is a HTML calculator.
+This is a basic HTML calculator.

+For now this calculator can just 'add (+)'.